 Implant Fixture or Body

 This osseointegration process typically spans over several months depending on the type of dental implant you get.
-Dental implants come in a variety of sizes.
+Our affordable dental implants come in a variety of sizes.
 A standard dental implant is the most common, but mini and wide implants are also available.

 Restoration or Dental Prosthetic